jacksleight/laravel-omni/README.md

 ### Name, Path and Class

 An Omni component's name, path and class map directly to one another and must all match.
-Additionally the class namespace must include `Omni`.
+The class namespace must include `Omni`.
 The part before `Omni` is the component prefix, and the part after is the component name, for example:

 ```
 Name:  counter
 Path:  resources/views/counter.blade.php
 Class: App\Omni\Counter

-Name:  my-package::events.stat-counter
+Name:  shop-app::products.list
-Path:  vendor/my-package/resources/views/events/stat-counter.blade.php
+Path:  vendor/shop-app/resources/views/products/list.blade.php
-Class: MyPackage\Omni\Events\StatCounter
+Class: ShopApp\Omni\Products\List
 ```

 A blank name prefix maps to the `App` class namespace.